nushell/nushell.github.io/book/modules/using_modules.md

   :::

-- Less commonly, the name of a module already created with the [`module`](/commands/docs/module.md) command.
+- Less commonly, the name of a module is created with the [`module`](/commands/docs/module.md) command.
 While it is possible to use this command to create a module at the commandline, this isn't common or useful.
 Instead, this form is primarily used by module authors to define a submodule.
 See [Creating Modules - Submodules](./creating_modules.md#submodules).

 ### Module Definitions